IfiemiE/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 5: function to print the numbers 0 - 14, 10 times
 6: function to draw a dash line
 7: function to draw \ along the diagonal of an nxn space
+8: function to draw a square of a given size with #